- Upside of VPN installation on your router

 The above example highlights the main advantage of a VPN running on your wireless or cable router.
 It protects all devices within its perimeter, even the ones on which you cannot install VPN client software.

 While most routers have a built-in firewall to protect your connection, they don’t offer data encryption.
 In other words, third parties can monitor your online activities.

-But by installing a VPN on your router, your Internet traffic will travel through an encrypted tunnel, preventing anyone from keeping tabs of what you’re doing.
+But by installing a VPN on your router, your Internet traffic will travel through an encrypted tunnel, preventing anyone from keeping tabs on what you’re doing.
 That includes hackers, government agencies, and even Internet service providers.
 As a result, your browsing history, IP address, and the websites you visit will remain hidden from prying eyes.

 24/7 Enabled Protection

-Once you set up a VPN connection on your router, any device that connects to your Wi-Fi will enjoy VPN protection.
+Once you set up a VPN connection on your router, any device connected to your Wi-Fi will enjoy VPN protection.
 You won’t have to open the app and connect to the server every time you want to go online.
 In fact, you won’t even have to install the VPN on all your devices.

 Hence, your family, friends, and anyone who uses your Wi-Fi connection will gain online privacy and anonymity without breaking a sweat.